mbogner/telegram-bot/README.md

     - `api`: A simple API to interact with the running bot.
     - `updater`: An async worker to get updates via polling.

-The OpenAPI template is taken from https://github.com/mbogner/kotlin-spring-feign-client-generator.
+The OpenAPI template for feign clients is taken from https://github.com/mbogner/kotlin-spring-feign-client-generator.